 Lobby exterior doors and outer corridor exterior doors are generally unlocked each morning at 6:00 A.M. and locked each night at 11:00 P.M.
-Interior entrances to residence communities operated by card access are generally locked at all times.
+Interior entrances to residence communities operated by card access are always generally locked.
 Residence Communities are generally open to residents, guests of residents, and other individuals having legitimate business reasons to be in the residence facilities.
 Residents are provided access to the residence hall in which they live via MavCard and/or key.
-Guests of residents must be accompanied at all times by the resident they are visiting.
+Guests of residents must always be accompanied by the resident they are visiting.
 Residents are cautioned against permitting strangers to enter the residence communities and are urged to require individuals seeking entry to use their MavCard or key.
 Residential Life staff patrol the residence halls on a regular basis.
 Residential Life staff partner with residents and University Security to foster a secure community.

 Residential Life manages apartment-style housing in the Stadium Heights Residence Community.
 This property, located two blocks from campus, has a modified Residential Life program.
-Stadium Heights building exterior doors are typically locked at all times.
+Stadium Heights building exterior doors are always typically locked.
 Residents may enter apartment buildings with their MavCard.
-Stadium Heights Security staff typically assists residents of Stadium Heights from 7:00 P.M. - 7:00 A.M. daily.
+Stadium Heights Security staff typically assists residents of Stadium Heights from 7:00 P.M. -7:00 A.M. daily.
 Through regular patrols throughout the facility, they monitor exterior room doors and report suspicious activity, vandalism, and other safety concerns.
 Stadium Heights Security Staff partner with residents, Residential Life staff, and University Security to foster a secure community.